robusta-dev/robusta/docs/configuration/alertmanager-integration/azure-managed-prometheus.rst

     - name: AZURE_CLIENT_SECRET
       value: "<your-client-secret>"

-3. Complete the `Allow your app access to your workspace <https://learn.microsoft.com/en-us/azure/azure-monitor/essentials/prometheus-self-managed-grafana-azure-active-directory#allow-your-app-access-to-your-workspace>`_ step, so your app can query data from your Azure Monitor workspace.
+3. Complete the step `Allow your app access to your workspace <https://learn.microsoft.com/en-us/azure/azure-monitor/essentials/prometheus-self-managed-grafana-azure-active-directory#allow-your-app-access-to-your-workspace>`_, so your app can query data from your Azure Monitor workspace.

 Option #2: Use Kubelet's Managed Identity
 ==============================================

-We will now use the Kubelet's Managed Identity so Robusta can access Prometheus data.
+This guide will use the Kubelet's Managed Identity so Robusta can access Prometheus data.
 Alternatively, you can create a new User Assigned Managed Identity and bind it to the underlying VMSS.
-This guide will use the Kubelet's Managed Identity.

 1. Get the AKS kubelet's Managed Identity Client ID: